udemegane/dev-webgl-skeleton/README.md

 https://esslab.jp/~ess/ja/teaching/2021/acg/notes/03_webgl/

 ## Advanced WebGL skeleton
-This WebGL skeleton is designed to maximize the benefits of the Editor and IDE (e.g. VSCode, Intellij IDEA), such as syntax highlighting, auto complete and so on, for efficient development.
-You can develop your project with separate programs like vert.glsl, frag.glsl, main.ts, and those separate files will be bundled into one html file `index.html` by webpack.
+This WebGL skeleton is to get benefits of the Editor or IDE (e.g. VSCode, Intellij IDEA), such as syntax highlighting, auto complete and so on, for efficient development.
+You can develop your project with separate programs like vert.glsl, frag.glsl, main.ts, and those separate files will be bundled into one html file `index.html` by vite.
-**This sample uses npm, so if you have never used npm before, please find out about npm and set up your environment.**
+**This sample uses nodejs, so if you have never used nodejs before, please find out about nodejs and set up your environment.**
 https://nodejs.org/en/
 https://www.npmjs.com